JoaoAccorsi/Apache-Cassandra-Database/README.md

-# 🔥 Apache Cassandra Sample Implementation with AstraDatastax 🔥
+# 🔥 Apache Cassandra with AstraDatastax 🔥

 > Developed for the Bachelor's Degree in Computer Science:
 > - University: Universidade do Vale do Rio dos Sinos (Unisinos)